ignackocom/CMacroExtensions/README.md

 # CMacroExtensions
-C Macro Extensions, a library collection of commonly used macros in the C language.
+C Macro Extensions, a library collection of commonly used macros in the C language.<br/>
 C89, C99 and >C99 compatible.

 Example of use